treefrog98/webScraping/README.md

 # webScraping
-A collection of web scraping projects using Python
+A collection of web scrapings using Python